pocl/pocl/doc/sphinx/source/conformance.rst

 - ``-DENABLE_CONFORMANCE=ON/OFF``
   Defaults to OFF.
 This option by itself does not guarantee OpenCL-conformant build;
-  it merely ensures that a build fails if some options which would result in non-conformant kernel library are given.
+  it merely ensures that a build fails if some CMake options which are known to result in non-conformant PoCL build are given.
+Only applies to CPU driver.

-  Changes when ENABLE_CONFORMANCE is ON:
+  Changes when ENABLE_CONFORMANCE is ON, the CPU drivers are built with the following changes:

-    * read-write images are disabled (some 1D/2D image array tests fail), even though compiler support is indicated (__opencl_c_read_write_images)
+    * read-write images are disabled (some 1D/2D image array tests fail)
+    * the list of supported image formats is much smaller
+    * SLEEF is always enforced for the builtin library
+    * cl_khr_fp16 is disabled
+    * cl_khr_subgroup_{ballot,shuffle} are disabled
+    * cl_intel_subgroups,cl_intel_required_subgroup_size are disabled

   If ENABLE_CONFORMANCE is OFF, and ENABLE_HOST_CPU_DEVICES is ON, the conformance testsuite is disabled in CMake.
 This is because